alimiracle/pyinterfases/readme.md

 ### used:

-to list all Network interfaces use
+to list all Network Interfaces use

 net_list()